-Do not let the taxman keep your money Do you pay tax?
+Please fill in your p personal details Do not let the taxman Mr/Mrs/Miss/Othe r keep your money Name Do you pay tax?
 If so, your gift will be worth 25% more to us - at no extra cost to you.
-All you have to do is tick the box below, and the tax office will give 25p for every pound you give.
-I am a UK tax payer and I would like Macmillan Cancer Support to treat all donations I make or have made to Macmillan Cancer Support in the last 4 years as Gift Aid donations, until I notify you otherwise.
-I understand that if I pay less Income Tax and/or Capital Gains Tax than the amount of Gift Aid claimed on all my donations in that tax year it is my responsibility to pay any difference.
+All you Surname Address have to do is tick the box below, Postcode and the tax office will give 25p for every pound you give.
+Phone I am a UK tax payer and Email I would like Macmillan Cancer Support to treat all donations I make or have made to Macmillan Cancer Support in the Please accept my ( I enclose a cheque / postal order / Charity Voucher made payable to Macmillan Cancer Support last 4 years as Gift Aid donation until I notify you otherwise.
+OR debit my: Visa / MasterCard , Card / Switch / Ma • I understand that if I pay less Income Tax and/or Capital Gains Tax than the amount of Gift Aid claimed on all my donations in that tax year it is my responsibility to pay any Card number difference.
 I understand Macmillan Cancer Support will reclaim 25p of tax on every £1 that I give.
-Macmillan Cancer Support and our trading companies would like to hold your details in order to contact you about our fundraising, campaigning and services for people affected by cancer.
-If you would prefer us not to use your details in this way please tick this box.
+Valid from Expiry date Macmillan Cancer Support and our trading companies would like to hold your details in order to contact you about our fundraising, campaigning and services for people affected by cancer.
+If you would prefer us not to use Issue no Security number your details in this way please tick this box.
 In order to carry out our work we may need to pass your details to agents or partners who act on our behalf.
-If you would rather donate online go to macmillan.org.uk/donate Date / / ,
+Signature If you would rather donate online go to macmillan.org.uk/donate Date / /

-Please cut out this form and return it in an envelope (no stamp required) to: Supporter Donations, Macmillan Cancer Support, FREEPOST LON15851, 89 Albert Embankment, London SE1 7UQ This booklet is about the possible late effects of treatment for breast cancer.
+This booklet is about the possible late effects of treatment for breast cancer.
 It is for anyone who has side effects that have lasted for 6 months or longer, or developed side effects months or years after treatment.

 The booklet describes the possible effects of treatment and how they can be improved or managed.
 It also has information about feelings, practical issues and money.

+At Macmillan, we know cancer can disrupt your whole life.
+We'll do whatever it takes to help everyone living with cancer in the UK get the support they need right now, and transform cancer care for the future.

-At Macmillan, we give people with cancer everything we've got.
-If you are diagnosed, your worries are our worries.
-We will help you live life as fully as you can.
-For information, support or just someone to talk to, call 0808 808 00 00 or visit macmillan.org.uk Would you prefer to speak to us in another language?
+For information, support or just someone to talk to, call 0808 808 00 00 or visit macmillan.org.uk

+Would you prefer to speak to us in another language?
 Interpreters are available.
 Please tell us in English the language you would like to use.
 Are you deaf or hard of hearing?
 Call us using Relay UK on 18001 0808 808 00 00, or use the Relay UK app.

 Need information in different languages or formats?
 We produce information in audio, easy read, Braille, large print, interactive PDF and translations.
 To order these, visit macmillan.org.uk/otherformats or call our support line.

-© Macmillan Cancer Support, July 2023.
-5th edition.
-MAC12161_E05_R.
-Next planned review July 2026.
-Macmillan Cancer Support, registered charity in England and Wales (261017), Scotland (SC039907) and the Isle of Man (604).
-Also operating in Northern Ireland.
-Printed on sustainable material.
-Please recycle.